 How to Trade Stocks or Any Other Security?

-The process for buying or selling stocks is straightforward, and is similar to other asset classes (ETFs, cryptocurrencies or any security).
+The process for buying or selling stocks is straightforward, and is similar to other asset classes (ETFs, CFDs or any security).

 First, use the search bar to find the company you are looking for and then click on “Trade”, as shown in the image below: